Fund for a Just Society

 Through the Fund for a Just Society, UUAC supports projects that are less likely to receive conventional funding because of the innovative or challenging nature of the work or the economic and social status of the constituency.

-UUAC does not fund social services, educational programs, or advocacy projects.
-Grants are not given for re-granting, equipment, capital campaigns, politically partisan efforts, educational institutions, medical or scientific research, or cultural programs.
-However, the organization will consider funding films, publications, or curricula if they are an integral part of a strategy of collective action for social change.
+UUAC does not fund social services, educational programs, or advocacy projects, or for re-granting, equipment purchases, capital campaigns, politically partisan efforts, educational institutions, medical or scientific research, or cultural programs.
+The organization will consider funding for films, publications, or curricula if they are an integral part of a strategy of collective action for social change.
 UUAC does not fund individuals.

-See the UUAC website for complete program guidelines and application instructions.
+See the UUAC website for program guidelines and application instructions.

 More in "Grant Opportunities"